How to Configure and Connect Django with MySQL Step by Step

 }

-And with this we are ready to do more interesting operations using our MTV in Django which we will do from the next entry.
+And with this, we are ready to do more interesting operations using our MTV in Django, which we will do starting from the next post.

 • DATABASE_NAME We indicate the name of the database.
 If you are using SQLite, specify the full path including the file system to the file/database.

-• DATABASE_USER We indicate the database user that we are going to use to connect to the previous database.
+• DATABASE_USER We indicate which database user we are going to use to connect to the previous database.

-• DATABASE_PASSWORD We indicate the password of the previous user
+• DATABASE_PASSWORD We indicate the password for the previous user.

-• DATABASE_HOST This is one of the most important elements and it is the host, if we are in a secure development environment it will be localhost or local server, but if you are in a production environment it is very likely that it will change to another or an IP.
+• DATABASE_HOST This is one of the most important elements and it is the host, if we are in a development environment it will surely be localhost or local server, but if you are in a production environment it is very likely to change to another or an IP.

-Depending on the database that you are going to use, you will surely have to add some parameters more or less, for example in the case of SQLite, which is the one that comes by default, it is not necessary to indicate a username/password or host, since that it is simply a file.
+Depending on the database you are going to use, you will surely have to add some more or less parameters, for example in the case of SQLite, which is the default one, it is not necessary to indicate a username/password or a host, since it is simply a file.

 The next thing we will see is how to create a model for our first application.